Mitchell R. Julis

 Mitchell R. Julis (born April 14, 1955) is an American businessman and co-founding partner of Los Angeles hedge fund Canyon Capital Advisors.

 Early life and education

 Born to a Jewish family, the son of Thelma (née Rabinowitz) and Maurice Julis.
 His parents were both immigrants: his father was of Greek-Jewish descent and worked as a social studies teacher and junior high school assistant principal; while his mother was of Polish-Jewish descent and worked as a speech therapist.
 When he was a youth, his family moved from New York City to Rockland County, New York.
 Mitchell attended the Woodrow Wilson School at Princeton University, graduating in 1977 with a bachelor of arts degree magna cum laude.
-He then earned a Juris Doctor degree, magna cum laude, from Harvard Law School and a Masters of Business Administration with honors from Harvard Business School.
+He then earned a Juris Doctor degree, magna cum laude, from Harvard Law School and a Master of Business Administration with honors from Harvard Business School.
 During his years at Harvard, Julis became friends and roommates with Joshua S. Friedman, with whom he would later form Canyon.